Callbacks⚓︎

 Notifications⚓︎

 The following notification will be broadcasted on the listed event.
-When posting the notification, the updated instance will be included and is therefore accessible through NSNotification.object.
+When posting the notification, the updated instance will be included and will therefore be accessible using NSNotification.object.

 | Notification | When |